pry/pry/README.markdown

 written from scratch to provide a number of advanced features, some of these include:

+* Source code browsing (including core C source with the pry-doc gem)
+* Documentation browsing
+* Live help system
 * Syntax highlighting
+* Command shell integration (start editors, run git, and rake from within Pry)
+* Gist integration
 * Navigation around state (`cd`, `ls` and friends)
 * Runtime invocation (use Pry as a developer console or debugger)
-* Command shell integration
-* Source code browsing (including core C source with the pry-doc gem)
-* Documentation browsing
 * Exotic object support (BasicObject instances, IClasses, ...)
 * A Powerful and flexible command system
 * Ability to view and replay history
 * Many convenience commands inspired by IPython and other advanced REPLs

 Pry is also fairly flexible and allows significant user [customization](http://rdoc.info/github/banister/pry/master/file/wiki/Customizing-pry.md).
 It